Vanangamudi: Soundtrack

 The music was composed by G. Ramanathan, and the lyrics by Thanjai N. Ramaiah Dass.
 The song "Ennai Pol Penn" is set in Todi raga, and "Vaa Vaa Valarmathiye" is set in Suddhadhanyasi.

 Release and reception

 Vanangamudi was released on 12 April 1957.
 During the time of its release, Mohan Arts handcrafted an 80 feet cutout which was kept at the Chennai-based Chitra theatre.
 According to Mohan Arts founder K. Mohan's son Harinath, it was the tallest standee made in the whole of Asia at that time.
 On 19 April 1957, The Indian Express positively reviewed the film, particularly Ganesan's performance.
+On 28 April, Kanthan of Kalki appreciated the story and dialogues by Velan.
 The film emerged a commercial success.